Showing 1 - 1 OF 1

 Other than the mandatory registration of these dogs with the VTF, those living on U.S. installations are not affected by the new dangerous dog ordinance.

 Due to reduced flights from COVID travel restrictions, airline flight limitations may affect pet transportation.
-Owners need to initiate plans as early as possible in order to investigate options.
+Owners need to initiate plans as early as possible investigate options.
 Monitor temperatures of the departure and arrival airport.